Seeed-Studio/wiki-documents/docs/LoRa_E5_mini.md

 ### 2. Develop with STM32Cube MCU Package

-#### LoRa-E5-LoRaWAN-End-Node

-This wiki is for LoRa-E5 Mini or LoRa-E5 Dev Board, aiming at creating a LoRaWAN End Node with STM32Cube MCU Package for STM32WL series(SDK), to join and send data to LoRaWAN Network.
+This section is for LoRa-E5 Mini or LoRa-E5 Dev Board, aiming at creating a LoRaWAN End Node with STM32Cube MCU Package for STM32WL series(SDK), to join and send data to LoRaWAN Network.

 !!!Attention
        Please read [Erase Factory AT Firmware](https://wiki.seeedstudio.com/LoRa_E5_mini/#21-erase-factory-at-firmware) section first, as if we need to erase the Factory AT Firmware before we program with SDK.
 After erasing the Factory AT Firmware it CANNOT be recovered.

-#### Preparasions
+#### 2.1 Preparasions

 Softwares: